 We often leave the choice of plants to the very end of creating a container garden.
 You don't need to know ahead of time exactly what plant you plan to use in your container garden, but you do need to consider a couple of key decisions when deciding on a planter.

 - Can the plant survive in dry conditions?

 - What is the mature size of the plant you've chosen?
 Be sure you've chosen a pot that is big enough for the plant's root ball as it grows.

-Terra cotta: Traditional, but porous and dries out quickly.
+- Terra cotta: This material is traditional, but porous and dries out quickly.
 Many are not frost-resistant.
 If it was made in a warm area, like the Mediterranean, it's probably not.

-Stone and Concrete: Both are good for maintaining soil temperature and moisture.
-They heat up, but also insulate.
-Both can be left out over winter, but not great choices if the planter needs to be moved.
-Great if you need a planter the dogs can't knock over.
-Hyper toufa is also an option.
+- Stone and concrete: Both are good for maintaining soil temperature and moisture.
+They heat up but also insulate.
+Both can be left out over winter, but are not great choices if the planter needs to be moved.
+These materials are great if you need a planter the dogs can't knock over.
+Hypertufa is also an option.

-Wood: Good water retention.
-Hard woods are better against rot, but all wood planters can be treated with preservatives.
-Look for good construction and joints, since wood will shrink and expand with moisture.
-OK for winter.
+- Wood: Wood has good water retention.
+Hardwoods are better against rot, but all wood planters can be treated with preservatives.
+Look for good construction and joints, since the wood will shrink and expand with moisture.
+Wood pots are OK for the winter.
 Don't let them sit directly on the ground.

-Metals: Generally heavy, so they are excellent for stabilizing tall plantings.
-They don't just dry out, they heat up and need frequent watering or the roots could bake.
-Often a good choice for winter containers.
+- Metals: Metal pots are generally heavy, so they are excellent for stabilizing tall plantings.
+They don't just dry out but they heat up and need frequent watering or the roots could bake.
+Metal pots are often a good choice for winter containers.

-Plastic: Lightweight and moisture conserving.
+- Plastic: Plastic pots are lightweight and moisture-conserving.
 The semi-flexible pots work best for cold winters and are also good as liners.
 Plant directly into the plastic pot and then slip the plastic pot into the more decorative container.
 You get the benefits of both.